 Spike rolled his eyes.

-Riley whirled.
-"I saw that!"
+that!"
 He turned back to Buffy.
-"Ever since that explosion in the lab in
+"Ever since that explosion in the lab

-Belize, I've been different.
-Stronger
+in Belize, I've been different.
+Stronger and faster."

 "And a much snappier

-dresser," Spike offered.
+dresser," Spike muttered.

 "I've had just about